Enzo Oviedo

-Enzo Rubén Oviedo (born 6 April 1994) is an Argentine professional footballer who plays as a central midfielder for Gimnasia y Esgrima.
+Enzo Rubén Oviedo (born 6 April 1994) is an Argentine professional footballer who plays as a central midfielder for Club Luján.

 Career

 Oviedo, after passing through Lanús' academy, began his senior career with Primera D Metropolitana's Victoriano Arenas.
 One goal in thirty-six matches arrived across the 2015 and 2016 seasons.
 In June 2016, Oviedo agreed to join fellow fifth tier team Leandro N. Alem.
 He appeared twenty-nine times in his first season with the club, as they secured promotion to Primera C Metropolitana for 2017–18.
 After three goals in tier four, Oviedo moved up to Primera B Metropolitana with Comunicaciones.
 He made his bow in August 2018 versus Acassuso, while his first goal came months later against Deportivo Español in a win.

 Gimnasia y Esgrima became Oviedo's fourth senior club in January 2020.
 He was sent off in his second appearance against Sportivo Las Parejas on 2 February.